May 26 through September 24, 2023. The last weekend for camping is Trail Fest weekend.

 - $35.00 for FHU Site

-Dewdrop has 74 family campsites, each containing a picnic table, fire ring, and tent pad.
+Dewdrop has 70+ family campsites, each containing a picnic table, fire ring, and tent pad.
 Flush toilets, pressurized water fountains, a trailer dump station, and hot water showers are also available.
-A children’s play area, a concrete boat launch with parking, and an interpretive trail complete the list of facilities.
+There is a concrete boat launch (for Dewdrop campground occupants only) with parking, and an interpretive trail complete the list of facilities.
 Firewood may be obtained from dead and down trees.

-To reach Kinzua Beach, take FR 262 north to SR 59, turn right and cross the bridge (about four miles).
-Here you’ll find shady picnic sites, swimming in the Allegheny Reservoir, a grassy beach, and a bathhouse with showers and a snack concession.
-Right across SR 59 from the beach is the Kinzua-Wolf Run Marina, with boat docking and rentals, boat launch, and a restaurant.
+Kinzua Beach, take FR 262 north to SR 59, turn right and cross the bridge (about four miles).
+There are shady picnic sites, beach area with swimming, and a bathhouse with showers.